roeiba/AutoGrow/PROJECT_BRIEF.md

 Users can choose to manage projects with their own credentials or use our SaaS model in our managed environment, billed at "costs + 15%" for operational expenses.

+**Human-in-the-Loop Control**:
+While SeedGPT operates autonomously, humans remain in full control as the "gardeners" of their seeds:

+- **Frequency Tuning**: Each seed owner adjusts agent execution frequencies via GitHub Actions cron schedules.
+Speed up product development, slow down marketing, or pause any agent as needed.

+- **Budget Management**: Owners set and monitor AI API spending limits through workflow configurations.
+Track costs via GitHub Actions logs and disable workflows to control expenses.

+- **Backlog Curation**: Humans actively shape the development roadmap by creating custom issues, closing unwanted tasks, and using labels to prioritize what agents tackle next.

+- **PR Approval Gate**: Every code change requires human review.
+Owners approve PRs that meet standards, request modifications for iteration, or reject changes that miss the mark.
+No code merges without explicit approval.

+- **Customization Freedom**: Each seed instance is uniquely tuned by its owner.
+Different projects can have different agent frequencies, budget allocations, and development priorities based on individual needs and resources.

+This hybrid model ensures AI handles the heavy lifting while humans maintain strategic control, quality standards, and final decision-making authority.

 **Business Model**:
 A SaaS framework charging "costs + 15%" on operational expenses.